venveo/craft-camelspace/README.md

 # Camel Space Craft CMS Plugin

-Easily convert camel spaced strings to strings with spaces
+Easily convert camel spaced strings to strings with spaces.
+So this 'camelSpacedStringThatNeedsSpaces' would be converted to this 'camel Spaced String That Needs Spaces'.

 ## Installation